Andrew Bachman: Game Plan Holdings

 In April 2012, Bachman became president and chief financial officer of Game Plan Holdings, a supplement company he co-founded with two of his former Babson College students.
 He became chairman and chief executive officer in March 2013.
-Game Plan Holdings is a publicly traded company under the ticker GPLH.
+Game Plan Holdings was a publicly traded company under the ticker GPLH.
 Game Plan formerly operated the sports-related social networking sites Hazzsports.com, Totalscout.com and CheckinSave.com, all of which were folded in February 2013.
-At that time, Game Plan Holdings acquired Sporting Blood, a vitamin and nutritional supplements company, and launched Game Plan Nutrition, which makes protein shakes and other supplements.
-It has an online network of trainers who earn commissions by recommending the company's products.
-The nutritional products have been used by NFL, NBA and MLB athletes.
+At that time, Game Plan Holdings acquired Sporting Blood, a vitamin and nutritional supplements company, and launched Game Plan Nutrition, which made protein shakes and other supplements.
+It had an online network of trainers who earned commissions by recommending the company's products.
+The nutritional products were used by NFL, NBA and MLB athletes.

 In November 2013, Bachman was featured in the Boston Globe as an example of "fit entrepreneurs" breaking longstanding stereotypes of the tech world.
 On February 11, 2014, he resigned as president, chief executive officer, chief financial officer and chairman of Game Plan.

+Creators Inc.

+Bachman co-founded the Creators Inc. talent agency in 2022, which is focused on supporting social media influencers.

+Originally catering to OnlyFans models in the Los Angeles area, the company made $60 million in revenue during its first year of operation.
+The company owns an Encino, California mansion specifically designed for content creation.

+Among the firm’s clients are RAF wrestler Georgio Poullas, who Bachman personally negotiated a contract for in 2026 that earned him the largest single-match salary in competitive wrestling history.